To migrate the network traffic of distributed port groups to a link aggregation group (LAG), you create a LAG on the distributed switch.

 - Select the LACP negotiating mode of the LAG.

 Option Description Active All LAG ports are in an Active negotiating mode.
 The LAG ports initiate negotiations with the LACP port channel on the physical switch by sending LACP packets.
 Passive The LAG ports are in Passive negotiating mode.
-They respond to LACP packets they receive but do not initiate LACP negotiation.If the LACP-enabled ports on the physical switch are in Active negotiating mode, you can set the LAG ports in Passive mode and the reverse.
+The LAG ports respond to LACP packets they receive but do not initiate LACP negotiation.If the LACP-enabled ports on the physical switch are in Active negotiating mode, you can set the LAG ports in Passive mode and the reverse.

 - Select a load balancing mode from the hashing algorithms that LACP defines.